-This web page contains the logs 2 excursions in in the island of Samos: a single day excursions to Tsopela, with friends, and a 4 day excursions to S Samos with S/Y Thetis.
+This web page contains the logs of 2 excursions in in the island of Samos: a single day excursions to Tsopela, with friends, and a 4 day excursions to South Samos with S/Y Thetis.
 The rest of the time Thetis stayed in Samos Marina.

 The logs include either some historical and geographical descriptions of the places visited or links to these descriptions.
 Also included are links to other related web sites.